 Author & Instructor

-Andrea Stolpe is a multi-platinum recorded songwriter, performing artist,
+Andrea Stolpe is a multiplatinum songwriter, performing artist, and educator.

-describes how to apply a unique process for uniting our artistic voice with
+Her books, Popular Lyric Writing: 10 Steps to Effective Storytelling, and Beginning Songwriting, describe how to apply a unique process for uniting our artistic voice with the commercial market.

 Completion of Music Theory 101 or equivalent knowledge and experience is required.
 Familiarity with popular music song form, basic proficiency on a harmonic instrument and the ability to sing a melody over a harmonic progression are also necessary.